fvarrui/java-modules/login-app-with-services-and-gui/README.md

     | grep -v ^Warning
 ```

-And then generate a custom runtime image only the modules found (`java.base,java.desktop,java.scripting,jdk.jfr,jdk.unsupported`):
+And then generate a custom runtime image only with the modules found (`java.base,java.desktop,java.scripting,jdk.jfr,jdk.unsupported`):

 ```bash
 jlink \